brianshkim/soloproj/README.md

         * `npx dotenv sequelize db:create`
         * `npx dotenv sequelize db:migrate`
         * `npx dotenv sequelize db:seed:all`
-5. Start the local server in your terminal by running `npm start`.
+5. Start the local server in your terminal by running `npm start` on two terminals in your folders called /backend and /frontend.
-6. Navigate to `http://localhost:8080/` in Google Chrome.
+6. Navigate to `http://localhost:3000/` in Google Chrome.

 ***